jenineharris/foundation-biostat-2020/README.md

     + Go back to discussions you contributed to and see how the discussion is unfolding, contribute if you have more to add

 * (optional) For the last hour of the course:
     + Check in on zoom with the course instructor and/or TA, who will be available in their zoom rooms.
-Please come by with any final questions, to wave awkwardly, to share thoughts about the course, to share funny memes and bad graphs, or just to see the faces of your colleagues one more time before winter break.
+Please come by with any final questions, to wave awkwardly, to share thoughts about the course, to share funny memes, cool code, or bad graphs, or just to see the faces of your colleagues one more time before winter break.
     + Note that multiple students may be in the zoom room at once, so feel free to use the chat and the instructor and teaching assistant will respond after class ends to any questions that go unanswered.

 * (optional but highly recommended) Pat yourself on the back, you made it through Biostats!
 Congratulations!
 Have a restful break.